 This course introduces the operation of a cruising keelboat both as a powered vessel and as a sailboat.

-Required and recommended safety equipment is discussed as is the handling of emergencies that might be encountered while day sailing.
+Required and recommended safety equipment is discussed, as is the handling of emergencies that might be encountered while day sailing.

 The basic rules for avoiding collision with other vessels are explained and this information is applied during the practical sessions.
-The meaning of weather forecasts is clarified and the impact of weather on vessel operation, crew behavior, and on water activities is discussed.
+The meaning of weather forecasts is clarified and the impact of weather on vessel operation, crew behavior, and water activities is discussed.
 The curriculum includes an elementary introduction to the Canadian navigation system and to the basic use of charts and tide and current tables.

-· Day sailing: Theory (online) with written exam + Practice (24 hours)
+· Day sailing: theory (online) with written exam + practice (24 hours)

 · Live aboard: 4 days with written exam